JarrodWade/planning-center-data-pipeline/README.md

 # Planning Center Data Pipeline

 This project is an Apache Airflow-based data pipeline for scraping, validating, and processing data from Planning Center.
-The pipeline includes tasks for web scraping, API data extraction, data validation, and uploading results to AWS S3 and Google Sheets.
+The pipeline includes tasks for web scraping, API data extraction, data validation, and uploading results to AWS S3 and Google Sheets to support analysis.

 ## Project Structure
 ```